Depends On

 - Proposition 2.5 (chain rule): Full algebraic derivation; the sign issue with is resolved by explicitly noting it requires additional structure and is not a consequence of (C1)–(C5) alone

-- The vertex-to-subsystem identification connecting to is postulated.
+- The vertex-to-subsystem identification connecting to is postulated at this stage.
 Its precise construction requires the interaction types (developed in Three Interaction Types).

 Assessment: The axiom is rigorously formalized with complete definitions, proofs, and explicit consistency models.
 All assumptions are stated.
-The main structural postulate (the dependency graph) is acknowledged as a co-axiom.
-Conservation is stated as a single axiom with two parts — transformation isometry (i) and Cauchy slice invariance (ii) — with their logical independence noted in the remark following the axiom statement.
+The dependency graph structure is forced by the operational definitions, not independently postulated.
+Conservation is stated as a single axiom with two parts — transformation isometry (i) and local node conservation (ii).
+Cauchy-slice conservation and finiteness are derived as theorems (Propositions 5.4 and 5.6).
+Cross-level coherence generation is characterized in Proposition 5.7.

 Remark (Monotonicity as a theorem).
-The question of whether monotonicity () should be added as axiom (C6) is resolved by the operational identification developed in Coherence Operational.
-Theorem 4.1 of that derivation establishes a uniqueness result: under the axioms (C1)–(C5) together with the observer structure (Axiom 2) and the operational constraints (channel additivity, composition, continuity), the coherence functional is uniquely identified with the von Neumann entropy .
-Von Neumann entropy is monotone for subsystems of a fixed system — this is a standard consequence of strong subadditivity applied to the purification.
+The question of whether monotonicity () should be added as condition (C6) is resolved by the coherence functional uniqueness result (Born Rule, Theorem 6c.1): under the conditions (C1)–(C5) together with the observer structure (Axiom 2) and the operational constraints (channel additivity, composition, continuity), the coherence functional is uniquely identified with the squared norm .
+The corresponding von Neumann entropy is monotone for subsystems of a fixed system — this is a standard consequence of strong subadditivity applied to the purification.
 Therefore monotonicity follows as a theorem once the operational identification is established and need not be added as a separate axiom.
-The question of whether non-monotone coherence measures are physically relevant is moot: the uniqueness theorem selects the von Neumann entropy uniquely, and von Neumann entropy is monotone.

 Open Gaps